k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: locking/unlocking containers in sokoban
 - Include drow weapon damage bonuses to the pokedex
 - Cancelled potions of drow poison turn into fruit juice
+- Fix: more cases where certain objects shouldn't spawn eroded